connor-ms/PocketCoach/docs/user_stories.md

 7. The user tries to add a recipe that includes a ingredient that they added to their blacklist.
     - The service will alert the user of the ingredient and give them the option to still add the recipe or to cancel the action.

-8. Ther user tries to add a recipe into their digital cookbook but has missing nutritional information.
+8. The user tries to add a recipe into their digital cookbook but has missing nutritional information.
     - The service will alert the user what information is missing and prompt them to add the info if they wish.

+9. The user tries to build their meal plan without entering their BMI.
+    - The service prevents them from finalizing without entering their BMI

+10. The user tries to select blacklisted ingredients.
+    - The service will not allow them to add certain groups without changing their category

+11. The user tries select foods that will not match their needed intake
+    - The service will alert them to not meeting their necessary intakes

+12. The user tries to select to low of meals a day which will not meet their nutritional values
+    - The system will notify the user that it won't be poissible to meet nutrional standards with too low of a meal(s) a day